TA-Lib/ta-lib-python/README.md

 > * Open-source API for C/C++, Java, Perl, Python and 100% Managed .NET

-Unfortunately, the included Python bindings use SWIG, are a little difficult to install, and aren't as efficient as they could be.
-This project uses Cython and Numpy to efficiently and cleanly bind to TA-Lib.
+Unfortunately, the included Python bindings use SWIG, are a little difficult to install (particularly on Mac OS X), and aren't as efficient as they could be.
+This project uses Cython and Numpy to efficiently and cleanly bind to TA-Lib -- producing results 2-4 times faster than the SWIG interface.

 ## Example